Annurag99/CryptoMart/README.md

 # CryptoMart
-Developed a Decentralized application which is considered as a Web3 enabled Application with have login functionality through the use of Web3 login with Metamask along with an interactive frontend.
-The Application must communicate with an underlying smart contract deployed on the Sepolia test network deployed in Elastic beanstalk..
+I have developed a Decentralized application considered a Web3-enabled Application with login functionality through the Web3 login with Metamask and an interactive frontend.
+The Application must communicate with an underlying smart contract deployed on the Sepolia test network deployed in Elastic Beanstalk.

 # Tech Stack
 ```python